Tips

 Drafts can increase your home’s energy use each year.
 Check on the insulation of your windows and doors by taking these three simple steps:

-• Inspect weatherstripping for any leaks and replace any that show gaps, damage, or permanent compression.
+• Inspect weatherstripping for any gaps or damage.
 Find more information on replacing your weatherstrip, here.

 A woman opens her window.